 Counters are important features for the ML models.
 Imagine there is a new invention of counters, which data scientists need to evaluate.
 We need to provide a historical data set for counters to work.
 The Counter service provides a counter replay feature, which allows data scientists to simulate the counters via historical payload.

 In general, the Counter service is a bridge between online and offline datasets, data scientists, and engineers.
 There was technical debt with regards to data consistency and automation on the ML pipeline, and the Counter service closed this loop.

-We followed the principle of asynchronized data ingestion, and synchronized transaction for designing the Counter service.
+We followed the principle of asynchronised data ingestion, and synchronised transaction for designing the Counter service.